davidhozic/discord-advertisement-framework/docs/source/logging.rst

 - LoggerJSON: Used for saving file logs in the JSON format. (:ref:`JSON Logging (file)`)
 - LoggerCSV:  Used for saving file logs in the CSV format, where certain fields are still JSON. (:ref:`CSV Logging (file)`)
 - LoggerSQL:  Used for saving relational database logs into a remote database. (:ref:`Relational Database Log (SQL)`)
+- Custom logger: User can create a custom logger if they desire. (:ref:`Custom Logger`)

 If a logging managers fails saving a log, then it's fallback manager will be used temporarily to store the log.
-It will only use the fallback once and then, at the next message, the original manager will be used unless :func:`_set_logger` was used to manually set the manager to something permanently.
+It will only use the fallback once and then, at the next message, the original manager will be used unless :func:`set_logger` was used to manually set the manager to something permanently.

 .. figure:: images/logging_process.png